CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/execution-service/README.md

 # Execution Service

-## Overview

-The Execution Service is built with Go, utilizing Firestore as the database and Chi as the HTTP router.
-It provides an API to manage test cases, such as populating test cases (via question-service), reading visible test cases and executing visible, hidden and custom test cases.

-## Features

-- Populate test cases (via populate questins in question-service)
-- Read visible test cases via a question ID
-- Execute visible test cases via a question ID

-## Technologies Used

-- Go (Golang)
-- Firestore (Google Cloud Firestore)
-- Chi (HTTP router)
-- Yaegi (Go interpreter)

-## Getting Started

-### Prerequisites

-- Go 1.16 or later
-- Google Cloud SDK
-- Firestore database setup in your Google Cloud project

 ### Installation

-1. Clone the repository

-2. Set up your Firestore client

-3. Install dependencies:
+1. Install dependencies:

 ```bash
 go mod tidy
 ```

-4. Create the `.env` file from copying the `.env.example`, and copy the firebase JSON file into execution-service/ fill in the `FIREBASE_CREDENTIAL_PATH` with the path of the firebase credential JSON file.
+2. Create the `.env` file from copying the `.env.example`, and copy the firebase JSON file into execution-service/ fill in the `FIREBASE_CREDENTIAL_PATH` with the path of the firebase credential JSON file.

 ### Running the Application